 Writing: 60 minutes (four sentences about a photo, short passage, translation into the target language, written task of approximately 90 words with a choice of two questions) (75 minutes) (written task of approximately 90 words with a choice of two questions, written task of approximately 150 words with a choice of two questions, translation into the target language)

-Students will be offered the opportunity to take part in an Exchange to Biarritz.

-- Students will be provided with a complete list of vocabulary and grammar to assist them in their independent learning. - Access to a bilingual dictionary is highly beneficial.
+- Students will be offered the opportunity to take part in a residential trip to Paris. - Students will be provided with a complete list of vocabulary and grammar to assist them in their independent learning.

 German